 Review that through a round, and then grade yourself at the end of the round.

-If that became your only focus and commitment for the rest of 2018, I will guarantee you it will be the best golf you’ve ever played in your life.
-Get yourself into the peak state where you perform your best, and don’t focus on outcomes that you can’t control.
+If that became your only focus and commitment for the rest of the season, I will guarantee you it will be the best golf you’ve ever played in your life.
+Get yourself into the peak state where you perform your best, focus on outcomes you can control and love your game